 - A webcam or HD webcam - built-in or USB plug-in

 - Note: Mobile devices such as a smartphone or tablet may be used but could limit the extent to which you can participate in some courses.

-MODULE 1: Introduction to Analytics
+MODULE 1: Analytics and Leadership

 An exploration of the underlying principles, this module will familiarize you with the reasons why it’s possible to trust data to make better decisions compared to intuition or experience.